TeamStarDrive/StarDrive/README.md

 * Use [BitBucket issues](https://bitbucket.org/CrunchyGremlin/sd-blackbox/issues/new) to propose new ideas.
 * Check [BitBucket Cards](http://www.bitbucketcards.com/CrunchyGremlin/sd-blackbox#) for current projects and needs
 * Code in the **guest branch** at first.
-* When given the OK use HG flow to create Feature branches for your goal.
+* When given the OK use GIT flow to create Feature branches for your goal.
 * Comment your code so people can see what you are changing
 * Use clean code as much as possible.